Goodison Park: Structural developments

 Goodison Park featured in the filming of The Golden Vision, a BBC film made for television.
 The matches featured in the film were Division One games against Manchester City on 4 November 1967 (1–1 draw) and 18 November 1967 versus Sheffield United (1–0 win)—the scorer of the winner that day was Alex Young, also known as The Golden Vision or Golden Ghost after whom the film was named.

 Everton was the first club to have a scoreboard installed in England.
-On 20 November 1971 Everton beat Southampton 8–0 with Joe Royle scoring four, David Johnson three and Alan Ball one.
+On 20 November 1971, Everton beat Southampton 8–0 with Joe Royle scoring four, David Johnson three and Alan Ball one.
 The scoreboard did not have enough room to display the goal scorer's names and simply read "7 9 7 9 8 9 9 7" as it displayed the goal scorers' shirt numbers instead.

 The Goodison Road Stand was partially demolished and rebuilt during the 1969–70 season with striking images of both old and new stands side by side.
 The new stand opened in 1971, at a cost of £1 million.
 The new stand housed the 500 and 300 members clubs and an escalator to the tallest stand in the ground—the Top Balcony.
 However, not everyone thought that the upgrade was necessary at the time.
-Journalist Geoffrey Green of The Times wrote "Goodison Park has always been a handsome fashionable stage for football, a living thing full of atmospherics-like a theatre.
+Journalist Geoffrey Green of The Times wrote: "Goodison Park has always been a handsome fashionable stage for football, a living thing full of atmospherics-like a theatre.
 And now it has stepped into the demanding seventies with a facelift it scarcely seemed to need compared with some of us I know.
 New giant stands in place of the old; the latest in dazzling floodlight systems that cast not a shadow.
 A cathedral of a place indeed, fit for the gods of the game."

-The Safety at Sports Grounds Act 1975 saw the Bullens Road Stand extensively fireproofed with widened aisles, which entailed closure of parts of the stand.
+The Safety of Sports Grounds Act 1975 saw the Bullens Road Stand extensively fireproofed with widened aisles, which entailed closure of parts of the stand.
 Because of the closure, Anfield was chosen over first choice Goodison Park for a Wales vs. Scotland World Cup qualifying tie.

+After the 1979 season, the rear half of the Park End's wooden terracing was deemed unsafe after problems during an FA Cup semi-final between Manchester United and Liverpool.
+This area was bricked up, leaving only the front concrete section open for use.

 Following Moores' exit from Everton's hierarchy, minimum changes had been made to Goodison Park's structure due to costs, two British Government Acts; the Safety of Sports Grounds Act 1975 and Football Spectators Act 1989 had forced the club's hand into improving the facilities.
-Upon Moore's death the club was sold to Peter Johnson.
+Upon Moore's death, the club was sold to Peter Johnson.